JPplayground/TestingWithJUnit/README.md

 # Software Testing with JUnit

 Hello!
 This is a project completed for my CS-320: Software Testing class.
-It covers the basic fundamentals of testing with Junit and examines concepts such as dependency management with Maven, analyzation of test coverage, and writing unit tests.
+It covers the fundamental concepts of software testing using JUnit and Maven for dependency management and build automation.
+The project also includes test coverage analysis and showcases integration with Jenkins for Continuous Integration/Continuous Deployment (CI/CD).
 ## How to run on your machine

 Run this command: